Racha (film): Critical response

-Awards and nominations
+Accolades

 In popular culture

 The specially designed axe used by Ram Charan in the film's climax was auctioned by Movie Artist Association.
 In a press meet, Tammanaah showcased the axe to the media and the proceeds of its sale were announced to be used to educate poor children in Telugu cinema.
 In Aagadu (2014), Brahmanandam performed a spoof on this film along with two other 2014 Telugu films Legend and Race Gurram.